 in the U.S. over the last decade, is the sixth medical school in the University

-year, the school’s mission is to expand and diversify the region’s
+of California system.
+The school’s mission is to expand and diversify

-physician workforce and develop innovative research and healthcare delivery
+the region’s physician workforce and develop innovative research

-and partners with Loma Linda University in a primary care pediatrics residency
+surgery and psychiatry, and partners with Loma Linda University in a primary